yoavram/CS1001.py/README.md

 # CS1001.py

-Recitation notebooks for the course [*Extended Introduction to Computer Science*](http://tau-cs1001-py.wikidot.com/) with *Python*, given at Tel-Aviv University, Spring 2013.
+Recitation notebooks for the course [*Extended Introduction to Computer Science*](http://tau-cs1001-py.wikidot.com/previous-2013b) with *Python*, given at Tel-Aviv University in Spring 2013.
 These recitations were given by [Yoav Ram](http://www.yoavram.com/).
 The course is given as a first CS course to undergraduate CS students on the first or second semester of the first year of their studies towards a BSc. in Computer Science.

 * [Recitation 1](http://nbviewer.ipython.org/urls/raw.github.com/yoavram/CS1001.py/master/recitation1.ipynb): variables, operators, flow control